 Creating a comprehensive security plan can help safeguard your site from hackers.
-Although no website is ever 100 percent free from risk, a security plan lets you focus on the most critical aspects in order to minimize threats.
+Although no website is ever 100 percent free from risk, a security plan lets you focus on the most critical aspects to minimize threats.

 The Importance of Having a Clear WordPress Security Plan